ygzhnn/smart-board-calculator/README.md

 In future iterations, we plan to extend this application with additional features:

-    Multi-operation Support: Addition of more complex operations like multiplication, division, and more.

     Interactive Feedback: The app will be able to guide students through solving the problems by providing hints and suggestions.

-    Real-time Handwriting Recognition: Implementing a more advanced model for real-time recognition with a wider variety of mathematical expressions.

     Audio Assistance: Integration of text-to-speech to assist students with learning through auditory feedback.